connet-dev/connet/README.md

 ### Storage

-`connet` servers (both control and relay servers) store runtime state in the file system.
+`connet` servers (both control and relay servers) store runtime state on the file system.
 If you don't explicitly specify `store-dir`, they will use a new subdirectory in `/tmp` by default, which means that every time they restart they'll loose any state and identity.
 To prevent this, you can specify an explicit `store-dir` location, which can be reused between runs.